 7. Eliminates the Need for Physical Notes

 Trello isn’t just practical; it’s also eco-friendly.
-Digitalizing the note-taking process, it helps users ditch paper notes, ensuring all tasks are remembered and managed digitally.
+Digitalizing the note-taking process helps users ditch paper notes, ensuring all tasks are remembered and managed digitally.

 8. Exceptional User-Friendliness